ebullientcreed/coronavirus-tracker/README.md

 # Coronavirus-tracker
 A coronavirus tracker.
 It is a portal which shows the number of cases of coronavirus worldwide.
-The data for each country is processod and showed too.
 Note that the data is taken from the data repository https://github.com/CSSEGISandData/COVID-19.
 This application is made using Angular8 in the frontend and Spring Boot2 in the backend.
 ![Springboot-Angular](images/springboot-angular.png)